 When estimating with WSJF, your team will use sizing scales – Fibonacci, Five fingers, T-shirt sizing, etc. – to determine how much work each task will take, and determine how much value stories will deliver to the purchaser, user, or other stakeholders.

 These values on each scale are commonly referred to as story point values.
-The story points are purposefully abstract, which means there’s no official standard on what the number 13 represents in the Fibonacci scale.
+Story points are purposefully abstract, which means there’s no official standard on what the number 13 represents in the Fibonacci scale.

 So be prepared for some discussion as everyone comes to an agreement on effort and value estimates.